geledek/whatsapp-chatgpt-bot/README.md

 ## License

-This project is licensed under the {license name}.
+This project is licensed under the MIT Liense.
 See the [LICENSE.md](notion://www.notion.so/LICENSE.md) file for details.